Guard killed in shooting at Azerbaijan's embassy in Iran | Law-Order

 - Iran Islamic Rep

-A security official was killed and two people were wounded after a shooter opened fire at Azerbaijan's embassy in Iran, police said on Friday, in an attack that Baku has called an "act of terrorism".
+A gunman opened fire at Azerbaijan's embassy in Iran killing its security chief and wounding two people, police said on Friday, in an attack Baku has called an "act of terrorism".

 "The attacker broke through the guard post, killing the head of security with a Kalashnikov assault rifle," Azerbaijan's foreign ministry said.
-Video posted on social media appeared to show a gunman forcing his way into the embassy building and firing through a door.
+Video posted on social media appeared to show a gunman run past a guard post and force his way into the embassy building, firing through a door.

 The superintendent of criminal affairs in Tehran, Judge Mohammad Shahriari, said the attacker's motive was personal, according to the Tasnim news agency.
 He quotes the assailant as saying his wife went to the Azerbaijan embassy in Tehran and never returned home.